Feildand History, Family Crest & Coats of Arms

 Early History of the Feildand family

-Another 285 words (20 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Feildand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Feildand research.
+Another 143 words (10 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Feildand History in all our PDF Extended History products and printed products wherever possible.

 Feildand Spelling Variations